 Maybe you already know how to write, but still struggle with blogging.
 That’s because there is one more thing about writing to consider.
 There is no reason to write anything down unless you expect someone to read it, even if that someone is yourself at a later date.
 If you are blogging, you want other people to read, so you have to consider who your likely readers are, and the appropriate way to talk to them about your subject.
 The one thing you know about every single reader you have is that you both share an interest in whatever you are writing about.
 You don’t want to stereotype your readers, but you absolutely want to emphasize what you all have in common.

 You also want to consider how much involvement you want in the operations and promotion of your blog.
-Some blog hosts, such as Medium, curate blog entries based on a few factors, such as keywords and popularity, and allow bloggers to monetize their work.
-Others, like Blogger, don’t promote at all, but give users access to more detailed reader statistics.
-SteemIt can be rigorous for people who don’t know basic html commands, while WordPress gives you near-complete control over what your blog looks like.
+Some blog platforms, such as Medium, curate blog entries based on a few factors, such as keywords and popularity, and allow bloggers to monetize their work.
+Others, like Blogger, don’t promote at all but give users access to more detailed reader statistics.
+SteemIt can be rigorous for people who don’t know basic HTML commands, while WordPress gives you near-complete control over what your blog looks like.

 Some platforms also charge for their services, or for greater access to services.
 Medium allows bloggers to post for free, but the small monthly fee opens monetization and distribution to other paid members.
 The WordPress fee is also very small, but you can design your blog however you want, and even give it a custom domain name.